h0uter/old-portfolio/_posts/2020-10-25-ml-for-robotics-project.md

 ---

 The goal of this project was to employ machine learning for the purpose of picking up cutlery with a small robot.
-To this end a machine learning pipeline had to be setup from start to finish.
+To this end a machine learning pipeline had to be built from the ground up.

-The general ML pipeline looks something like this:
+The general ML cookbook looks something like this:

 1. **Overview**
   - make a plan